edam016/LOL-AI-Champ-Creator/README.md

-# League of Legends Champion Concept Creator
+# League of Legends AI Champion Concept Creator

 Welcome to the League of Legends Champion Concept Creator, a tool powered by OpenAI's API and a Stability API to generate unique champion concepts for the popular online game, League of Legends.